Add or manage a Nodinite Log Database

 - End Date

-A Database name is required to create the Log Database configuration.
+Enter the database name.
+This field is required to create the Log Database configuration.

 - Check the Remote server checkbox

-Example settings for SQL Server Always on Availability group
+Example settings for SQL Server Always-on Availability group

-Review the 'Moving Nodinite Databases' user guide.
+This is detailed in the 'Moving Nodinite Databases' user guide.